Product Requirements Document (PRD) Builder

 You provide the title, author, problem statement and primary goal, then list personas, functional requirements, non-functional requirements, success metrics and out-of-scope items — one item per line.
 The tool numbers each list and assembles a complete PRD with an executive summary, a goals-and-non-goals section, a requirements section split into functional and non-functional, measurable success metrics, an out-of-scope list to guard against scope creep, and placeholders for open questions and an appendix.
 The current date is stamped automatically.

-• Pair this PRD with the user-story builder to break requirements into stories for your sprint.
+Pair this PRD with the user-story builder to break functional requirements into stories sized for a sprint.